Richly decorated wall in Spain as an example of Mudejar Architecture

 • Baroque

-You can learn how these Christian architectural styles have influenced Mudejar style following this link or scrolling to the bottom of this post.
+Learn how these Christian architectural styles have influenced Mudejar style following this link or scrolling to the bottom of this post.

 Key features of Mudéjar architecture